memio/memio/README.md

 * `InlineArgumentCollectionPrinter` makes an inline list of arguments
 * `MultilineArgumentCollectionPrinter` makes a list of arguments, each on its own line
 * `MethodPrinter` makes a method (can choose multiline arguments to avoid being lengthier than 120 charactes)
+* `MethodPhpdocPrinter` generates a method's PHPDoc, with aligned argument names

 > **Note**: those "pretty printer" aren't "fidelity printers", they'll format the
 > code based on highly opinions (they can be considered as "nice printers").